-Asha Deep in Panjim, Ashraya Community Centre in Vasco, Albert's Good News Community Centre in Margao, Little Acorns in Calungute, Stepping Stones in Margao, Tremara in Chimbel and Sylvia's House Community Centre in Vasco (inaugurated on 16th April 2021).
+Asha Deep in Panjim, Ashraya Community Centre in Vasco, Albert's Good News Community Centre in Margao, Little Acorns in Calungute, Stepping Stones in Margao, Tremara in Chimbel and Sylvia's House Community Centre in Vasco.

-These provide drop in centres for any child in need throughout the day.
+These provide drop-in centres for any child in need throughout the day.
 The shelters act as safe havens for children, providing them with security, food, washing facilities, new clothing, basic, non- formal education and counselling.
 Approximately 50% of children in the Day Centres are funded to attend local state-run schools.
-During the pandemic, they were not able to function in this way, so the staff went out to where the children live.